 Green algorithmsare those designed toreduce their environmental impact, taking into account not only their functional performance, but also the energy consumption and resources required for their training, deployment, and maintenance.

 The rise of increasingly complex AI models has significantly increased the energy consumption associated with training and inference.
-This phenomenon is exacerbated when models are not optimized, are trained redundantly, or are run on energy-inefficient infrastructures.
-Faced with this reality, green algorithms seek to:
+This phenomenon is exacerbated when models are not optimized, are trained redundantly, or are run on energy-inefficient infrastructure.
+In light of this reality, green algorithms aim to:

 - Optimize the use of computational resources.